Shift4 Payments Review

-Shift4 name-drops a lot of its more well-known clients on its website, including Outback Steakhouse, Cold Stone Creamery, KFC, and many others.
+Shift4 name-drops a lot of its more well-known clients on its website, including Radisson Hotels, Cold Stone Creamery, Denny’s, and many others.
 Unfortunately, case studies are not provided from any of them, and there are no testimonials from merchants on the site or the company’s YouTube channel.

 Final Verdict On Shift4 Payments

-While Shift4 Payments has received a lot of well-deserved criticism from small business owners, it’s not all bad.
-The company offers a solid payment gateway that integrates seamlessly with its multiple POS offerings.
+Shift4 Payments offers a solid payment gateway that integrates seamlessly with its multiple POS offerings.
 These products are developed and supported in-house, unlike most providers who only offer third-party products.
 It’s also evident from the impressive list of big-name clients that Shift4 works well for some very large businesses.

 For small business owners, however, we cannot recommend Shift4 at this time.
 The company’s heavily promoted “free” equipment offer comes with a lot of stipulations and seems mainly to be a ruse to lock you into a long, three-year contract with an expensive early cancellation penalty.

 Shift4’s use of tiered pricing also weighs against it, particularly since it doesn’t disclose its rates or warn you that the majority of your transactions will probably be processed at the much more expensive non-qualified rates.
 The availability of interchange-plus pricing is commendable, but since we’ve seen no indication on what kind of rates merchants are actually paying, we can’t say whether they’re fair or not.